altruios/namshubettulpa/public/namshubettulpa/chapters/descent-resent-torment.md

 "FL::Then I'm going to poke it, and whatever comes out, you need to drink."
 *Flanagan flourished his hand and brandished a forearmed sized thin needle* "FL::Hm - what else..."
-*Flanagan waved his arm again and a large funnel settled in his hand* *He handed it to her*
+*Flanagan waved his arm again and a large funnel settled in his hand.
+He handed it to her*
 ~She inspected it, to have a cover she couldn't see a seam to~ "FL::Hold it out and be ready, a small sample."
 *He held the funnel in one hand, thumb over the lid*